 History of Rossmoor Scholarship Foundation

 Fifty years ago, in 1967, the first scholarships, $300 each, were given to 5 students.
 50 applications were received and 30 students were interviewed.
 The awards went to Del Valle High School and to Diablo Valley College students.
 Las Lomas students were also eligible.
 Over the next 50 years the amount and number of scholarships gradually increased both due to the generosity of our donors and the success of our investment account.
-We have progressed from $300 awards to $3000 awards; and in May of 2017, in honor of our 50th Anniversary, we gave 50 scholarships.
+We have progressed from $300 awards to $3000 awards; and in May of 2019 we gave 48 scholarships.
 Currently, Rossmoor Scholarship Foundation consists of 27 trustees, all volunteers, who share the work of the Foundation.
 RSF still awards scholarships to DVC and Las Lomas students as well as students of 6 other local high schools.
 We still receive many more applications than we are able to award scholarships.

-Recognizing community need, early on, the Foundation took on the responsibility of helping clubs such as Rotary and Kiwanis and individuals such as the Kaplan family select scholarship recipients.
-Currently Rotary gives the Foundation $9000 each year to select 3 recipients for Rotary Scholarships.
+Recognizing community need, early on, the Foundation took on the responsibility of helping clubs such as Rotary and individuals such as the Kaplan family select scholarship recipients.
+Currently Rotary gives the Foundation $12000 each year to select 4 recipients for Rotary Scholarships.
 We are very grateful for this partnership.
-Also of great significance to the organization is the ability to make what we call add-on scholarships.
+Also, of great significance to the organization is the ability to make what we call add-on scholarships.
 The students first have to qualify for a Rossmoor Scholarship, then they meet special additional requirements to receive an additional add-on amount of $2500 making their total award $5500.

 Each year since 2006, 2 students, selected by the Kaplan family, have been honored for their community service.
 Sylvia Kaplan was a past president of the Foundation and very active in community service all her life.

 In 2012, Betty Hagstrom, a former trustee, set up the Hagstrom Family Trust Scholarships.
-Each year, 2 students, who are interested in pursuing careers in the medical field, are selected for awards.
-For the past 3 years, Dr. Nagendra Reddy, another former trustee, has sponsored awards for students interested in biological sciences.
+Each year, several students, who are interested in pursuing careers in the medical field, are selected for awards.

-Beginning in 2017, the family of another former trustee, Eleana Peratis, has sponsored a STEM award for a women interested in science, technology, engineering or mathematics.
-And, the Chinese American Club of Rossmoor set up an award for a student interested in studying Chinese Culture.
+Beginning in 2017, the family of another former trustee, Eleana Peratis, has sponsored a STEM award for a woman interested in science, technology, engineering or mathematics.
+And, the Chinese American Club of Rossmoor has set up an award for a student interested in studying Chinese Culture.

-New add-on scholarships for 2018 include one for a student interested in Instrumental Music, to be awarded by the Chamber Music Society of Rossmoor; and 2 add-on scholarships to be awarded by the Computer Club of Rossmoor for students going on to study computer science.
+New add-on scholarships, as of 2018, include one for a student interested in Instrumental Music, to be awarded by the Rossmoor Chamber Music Society; and 2 add-on scholarships to be awarded by the Computer Club of Rossmoor for students going on to study computer science.

 Contact Person: Keith Alley 925.954.8276 firstname.lastname@example.org DONATE